espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/The Forge.md

 * * *

-**Effect** You pass the card over an adjacent [[Broken]] (but not destroyed) object (magical or otherwise) of up to 4 Bulk, and restore the object to its full Hit Point total, removing the broken condition in the process.
+**Effect** You pass the card over an adjacent [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Broken]] (but not destroyed) object (magical or otherwise) of up to 4 Bulk, and restore the object to its full Hit Point total, removing the broken condition in the process.